 It can be hard to tell whether your symptoms might be caused by multiple sclerosis (MS) at first, as some of the symptoms can be quite vague or similar to other conditions.

-See your GP if you think you have symptoms of MS.
+See a GP if you think you have symptoms of MS.

 Letting them know about the type and pattern of symptoms you're experiencing in detail will help them determine whether you might have the condition.

-If your GP thinks you could have MS, you should see a neurologist, a specialist in conditions of the nervous system, for an assessment.
+If the GP thinks you could have MS you should see a neurologist, a specialist in conditions of the nervous system, for an assessment.